Bhalchandra Kadam: Personal life

-Television
+Career

 He is one of the best comedy actors in Marathi.
 He is well known for his skits in Fu Bai Fu, a Marathi standup comedy TV show on Zee Marathi.
 He also plays the main role, along with Nilesh Sable, in the comedy show Chala Hawa Yeu Dya, also aired on Zee Marathi.
 In this serial, he plays the character of Pappa, Jyotishi and many more characters.
 In almost every character, Bhau has been unique with his brilliant comic timing.
 His innocence while putting up hilarious comedy has earned him immense popularity among millions of Marathi fans.
 He also worked in a shows like Tuza Maza Jamena, Mala Sasu Havi and participated in almost every Zee Marathi Utsav Natyancha Awards show by performing his skits.
 Bhau also appeared as a guest on the Zee Marathi show Kanala Khada hosted by Sanjay Mone.

-Movies

 He was part of many Marathi movies.
 Timepass 2, Timepass, Sanngto Aika, Miss Match, Pune Via Bihar, Narbachi Wadi, Kokanastha, Chaandi, Mast Challay Aamcha and Balkadu are some of the successful movies in which he played an important role.
 He was also present in the Hindi movie Ferrari Ki Saawar.
 He will be appearing as a lead actor in the upcoming Marathi movie VIP Gadhav which is expected to be a hit considering mix of comedy, story with rural background and songs written by poet/lyricist Bashir Momin Kavathekar.

+He is now part of Hastay Na Hasaylach Pahije Comedy Show on Colors Marathi.

+Marathi play career

+Kadam has played a number of roles in Marathi plays in his career.
+Some of the important plays are Shantecha Karta Chalu Ahe, Yada Kadachit, Charlie, and Karun Gelo Gaon.

+Awards

+On 22nd June 2025 Bhau Kadam has received Famous Awards 2025 for his outstanding performance by Shri.
+Nitin Gadkari.
+Union Minister of Road Transport and Highways.
+At orange city Nagpur.